phax/peppol-commons/README.md

 # News and noteworthy

+* v10.5.1 - 2025-05-29
+    * The `PeppolMLSBuilder` now correctly requires the issue time with a mandatory time zone
 * v10.5.0 - 2025-04-15
     * Moved the interface `ISMPFollowRedirectCallback` to its own package
     * Extended BDXR1 and BDXR2 clients to also support the `ISMPFollowRedirectCallback`